How To Test an Ignition Coil Without a Multimeter: Step By Step Guide

 Once one coil fails, others may follow eventually.

-Can I drive with a bad ignition coil?
+Can you should drive with a bad ignition coil?

 Technically, yes.
 Practically, it’s a bad idea.